-Marek’s disease is an insidious disease that catches many keepers by surprise.
+Marek’s disease is an insidious ailment that catches many keepers by surprise.

-To find out if it is endemic in your area, call your local extension office, they should be able to tell you if it is present near you.
+To find out if it is endemic in your area, call your local extension office; they should be able to tell you if it is present near you.

-I have written this article in a question and answer format as this is the easiest way to convey information about this complex disease.
+I have written this article in a question-and-answer format as this is the easiest way to convey information about this complex disease.

 What is Marek’s Disease?

 Marek’s disease is a viral disease of chickens caused by the herpes virus.

-When he wrote his paper about it, it was likely that only one strain of virus existed- however since then other strains have mutated.
+When he wrote his paper about it, it was likely that only one strain of the virus existed; however, other strains have mutated since then.

-Reputable sources currently say that Marek’s is so widespread, that you already have it in your flock, or your flock has been exposed already.
+Reputable sources currently say that Marek’s is so widespread that you probably already have it in your flock, or your flock has been exposed already.

 What Are The Signs of Marek’s Disease?

-They may simply be resistant to it, or the type of virus caught may be non-pathogenic (not causing disease).
+They may simply resist it, or the type of virus caught may be non-pathogenic (not causing disease).

 The type of presentation will dictate the kind of signs that you will see.

-Signs for each of these forms will vary- some birds display all signs, others not so many.
+Some birds display all signs, others not so many.

 The neurological form of the disease is the most notable and disturbing in its presentation.

-The symptoms are mainly caused by lesions affecting the nervous system and several other problems usually follow.
+The symptoms are mainly caused by lesions affecting the nervous system, and several other problems usually follow.